 When one partner is dealing with a disease such as cancer, heart disease, autoimmune conditions (e.g., lupus) or has or will have a major medical intervention, it can affect the couple’s relationship in significant ways.
 Often the partner without the health condition engages in a caretaking and supportive role.
 Partners may find it difficult to discuss the emotional and psychological impact of such a major stressor, and this impacts the quality of their communication.
 For instance, the caretaking partner may have difficulty taking care of themselves and feels guilty to say so, as they are not the one with the health condition.
 The ill partner may feel guilt speaking up about something that bothers them, as they feel like they are a burden on their partner.
 In some cases, partners have differing opinions on how to manage the health condition.

 There is a lot of research on effective dyadic (i.e., the collective “we-based”) coping.
-Many of the couple therapists at the Toronto Psychology Clinic are trained as clinical health psychologists in addition to general clinical psychologists, and offer specific expertise to help couples effectively navigate the unique challenges associated with chronic illness.
+Many of the couples therapists at the Toronto Psychology Clinic are trained as clinical health psychologists in addition to general clinical psychologists, and offer specific expertise to help couples effectively navigate the unique challenges associated with chronic illness.

 Help couples deal with differences